ayush268/InHs/README.md

 ```

-* `Execution.hs`: Main program.
-Calls `executeStack` which in turn defines operations
+* `ExecuteProgram.hs`: Main program.
+Calls `threadScheduler` which picks a READY stack and calls `executeStack` which defines operations of the abstract machine depending on the type of statement.
-of the abstract machine depending on the type of statement.
+* `Execution.hs`: All the functions related to Threading, Context Switch and Execution Semantics of each statement and stack are defined here, they in turn call functions from different modules.
 * `Helpers.hs` : Set of helper functions to convert `ValuesRead` type to `Value` type or retrieve values from SAS or free variables from a procedure value and many more.
 * `SingleAssignmentStore.hs` : This is where the MAGIC happens, it implements the code for SAS and UNIFICATION Algorithm for literals, records and values.
 * `Types.hs` : Defines all the types and typeclasses used in the project.
 Brief intro
 is given in the [Type Specification](#type-specification) section.